ToyotaInfoTech/RAMN/docs/firmware/customizing_guide.rst

 System and Peripheral Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Most of the settings can be modified in the "Pinout & Configuration" tab.
+Most of the settings can be modified in the **"Pinout & Configuration"** tab.

-You can modify peripheral settings in the "Connectivity" category.
+You can modify peripheral settings in the **"Connectivity"** category.
-For example, select LPUART1 to modify the default UART baud rate.
+For example, select **"LPUART1"** to modify the default UART baud rate.
-Select "FDCAN1" to modify the default CAN/CAN-FD settings.
+Select **"FDCAN1"** to modify the default CAN/CAN-FD settings.

 STM32CubeIDE does not enable required interrupts automatically when adding new peripherals.
 Always check necessary interrupts have been enabled in the NVIC section.